vsnappy1/ComposeDatePicker/README.md

     minuteGap = MinuteGap.FIVE
 )
 ```
-The **_minuteGap_** parameter determines the interval between consecutive items in the list.
-For example, if set to MinuteGap.FIVE, the minutes in the time picker will be displayed in the order 00, 05, 10,..., 60.
+The interval between consecutive items in the minute list is determined by the **_minuteGap_** parameter.
+When minuteGap is set to MinuteGap.FIVE, the minutes in the time picker will be displayed in increments of 5, such as 00, 05, 10,..., 55.
+The default value for minuteGap is MinuteGap.ONE, which means the minutes will be displayed in sequential order from 00 to 59.

 #### Customize the Appearance